Medical expert of the article

 Progressive paralysis |

 Pleocytosis is an increase in the number of cells in the cerebrospinal fluid.
-Minor pleocytosis is possible with progressive paralysis, syphilis, specific meningitis, arachnoiditis, encephalitis, multiple sclerosis, epilepsy, tumors, trauma to the spine and brain.
-Massive pleocytosis is observed in acute purulent meningitis, an abscess.
+Minor pleocytosis is possible with progressive paralysis, syphilis, specific meningitis, arachnoiditis, encephalitis, multiple sclerosis, epilepsy, tumors, spinal and brain trauma.
+Massive pleocytosis is observed with acute purulent meningitis, abscess.

-Lymphocytic pleocytosis is observed in the postoperative period with neurosurgical operations, chronic inflammation of the brain membranes (tubercular meningitis, cysticercosis arachnoiditis), viral, syphilitic, fungal meningoencephalitis.
-Moderate pleocytosis with a predominance of lymphocytes is possible when the pathological process is localized in the depth of the brain tissue.
-Unchanged neutrophils are observed when fresh blood enters the cerebrospinal fluid during operations on the brain, with acute inflammation; altered neutrophils - with the attenuation of the inflammatory process.
-The combination of unchanged and altered neutrophils indicates an exacerbation of inflammation.
-A sharp appearance of a large neutrophilic pleocytosis is possible when an abscess breaks into liquor spaces.
-At a poliomyelitis in the beginning of disease neutrophils prevail, and then lymphocytes.
+Lymphocytic pleocytosis is observed in the postoperative period during neurosurgical operations, chronic inflammation of the meninges (tuberculous meningitis, cysticercosis arachnoiditis), viral, syphilitic, fungal meningoencephalitis.
+Moderate pleocytosis with a predominance of lymphocytes is possible when the pathological process is localized deep in the brain tissue.
+Unchanged neutrophils are observed when fresh blood enters the cerebrospinal fluid during brain operations, during acute inflammation; changed neutrophils - when the inflammatory process subsides.
+The combination of unchanged and changed neutrophils indicates an exacerbation of inflammation.
+A sharp appearance of large neutrophilic pleocytosis is possible when an abscess breaks into the cerebrospinal fluid spaces.
+In poliomyelitis, neutrophils predominate at the beginning of the disease, followed by lymphocytes.

-Changes in cerebrospinal fluid characteristics, characteristic of bacterial, viral, fungal and tubercular meningitis
+Changes in cerebrospinal fluid parameters characteristic of bacterial, viral, fungal and tuberculous meningitis

 Bacterial |